The Production planning -> Workstations page displays a list of all the workstations and their reports.

 - What is a workstation?

-- How to assign default departments to operations or workstations?
+- Assign default departments to operations or workstations.

 |Workstation group||Workstation||Default worker||Workstation's hourly rate||Productivity|

 |Workstation group A||Workstation A1||Worker A||50||1|

 |Workstation group B||Workstation B1||Department B||15||1|